 - To make vegan, replace the sour cream in the avocado lime sauce with a plant based alternative, or omit the sauce completely.

-This recipe makes a great freezer meal to prepare in advance.
+Yes!
+This black bean taquito recipe makes a great freezer meal to prepare in advance.
 I prefer to roll and fill the taquitos as directed and then freeze before baking.
 I’ve found that uncooked tortillas crisp up better when baking from frozen.

 Cover them tightly with foil or a lid and store in the freezer for up to 3 months.
 Let thaw in the fridge the night before serving.
 Then bake according to directions until crispy.